National Rally: Presidential and parliamentary election, rebranding (2017–2022)

-On 24 April 2017, a day after the first round of the presidential election, Marine Le Pen announced that she would temporarily step down as the party's leader in an attempt to unite voters.
+On 24 April 2017, a day after the first round of the presidential election, Marine Le Pen announced that she would temporarily step down as the party's leader in an attempt to "unite voters."
 In the second round of voting, Le Pen was defeated 66.1% to 33.9% by her rival Emmanuel Macron of En Marche!

-During the following parliamentary elections, the FN received 13.02% of the vote, which represented a disappointment compared to the 13.07% of the 2012 elections.
-The party appeared to have suffered from the demobilisation of its voters from the previous vote.
-However, 8 deputies were elected (6 FN and 2 affiliated), the best number for the FN in a parliamentary election using a majoritarian electoral system since its creation (proportional representation was used in the 1986 elections).
-Marine Le Pen was elected to the National Assembly for the first time, and Gilbert Collard was re-elected.
-Ludovic Pajot became the youngest member of the French parliament at 23.
+During the following parliamentary elections, the FN received 13.02% of the vote, a little lower than the 13.07% of the 2012 elections.
+The party appeared to have suffered from a demobilisation of its voters from the previous vote.
+Nonetheless, eight deputies (six FN and two affiliated) were elected, the best number for the FN in a parliamentary election using a majoritarian electoral system since its creation.
+Marine Le Pen was elected to the National Assembly for the first time, while Gilbert Collard was re-elected.
+FN's 23-year-old Ludovic Pajot became the youngest ever member of the French parliament.

-In late 2017, Florian Philippot split from FN and formed The Patriots, due to the FN weakening its position on leaving the EU and Euro.
+In late 2017, Florian Philippot left the FN and formed The Patriots, on the grounds that the FN had "softened" its position on leaving the EU and abandoning the Euro.

-At the conclusion of the party congress in Lille on 11 March 2018, Marine Le Pen proposed renaming the party to Rassemblement national (National Rally) while keeping the flame as its logo.
-The new name was put to a vote of party members.
-Rassemblement national had already been used as the name of a French party, the Rassemblement National Français, led by the radical right lawyer Jean-Louis Tixier-Vignancour.
-His presidential campaign in 1965 was managed by Jean-Marie Le Pen.
-The name had also been used by the FN previously, for its parliamentary group between 1986 and 1988.
-However, the name change faced opposition from an already-existing party named "Rassemblement national", whose president, Igor Kurek, described it as "Gaullist and republican right": the party had previously registered its name with the National Institute of Industrial Property in 2013.
-On 1 June, Le Pen announced that the name change was approved by party adherents with 80.81% in favour.